pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 1. Actions
    - Testing: Continuous Integration
    - Deployment: Continuous Deployment
-   - Safety: Version Controlls
+   - Safety: Version Controls

 You may have assembled projects piece by piece before.
-In the devcontainer repo, we provide a turn key "known good" starter kit which will even be improving over time.
+In the dev container repo, we provide a turn-key "known good" starter kit which will even improve over time.
 As a community resource, we welcome bugs and contributions!

 And now for the feature presentation, let's get to dev'ing!